-The Service Learning Team at Middlesex County College strives to provide enriching opportunities for students by facilitating civic engagement opportunities that are tied directly back to students’ coursework.
-The Service Learning Team supports students, faculty, and community partners to develop and execute meaningful service learning partnerships and projects.
+The Community-Engaged Learning Team at Middlesex County College strives to provide enriching opportunities for students by facilitating civic engagement opportunities that are tied directly back to students’ coursework.
+The Community-Engaged Learning Team supports students, faculty, and community partners to develop and execute meaningful Community-Engaged Learning partnerships and projects.

-Service learning is an experiential teaching method used to link course content to real-life experiences that focus on a community need or social justice issue.
-Simply put, service learning helps students gain knowledge by tackling problems faced in their community.
-Students taking service learning courses are required to complete a designated amount of volunteer service hours (typically 10-20 hours) per semester with a local, not-for-profit community partner.
+Community-Engaged Learning is an experiential teaching method used to link course content to real-life experiences that focus on a community need or social justice issue.
+Simply put, Community-Engaged Learning helps students gain knowledge by tackling problems faced in their community.
+Students taking Community-Engaged Learning courses are required to complete a designated amount of volunteer service hours (typically 10-20 hours) per semester with a local, not-for-profit community partner.
 Students integrate their service experiences with their coursework through ongoing reflection and class assignments.
-Students who engage in service learning have been shown to feel more engaged with the college community, have a better understanding of the course content, and deeper insight into the social issues faced by the local community.
-Service learning courses are currently available through the History and Social Sciences, English, and Mathematics Departments.
-The college is expanding course offerings into new departments each semester, therefore service learning course offerings vary from semester to semester.
+Students who engage in Community-Engaged Learning have been shown to feel more engaged with the college community, have a better understanding of the course content, and deeper insight into the social issues faced by the local community.
+Community-Engaged Learning courses are currently available through the History and Social Sciences, English, and Mathematics Departments.
+The college is expanding course offerings into new departments each semester, therefore Community-Engaged Learning course offerings vary from semester to semester.

 Jennifer Altman is an Associate Professor/Sociology Coordinator in the History and Social Science Department.
 She earned her B.A. in Sociology at Rutgers College, her M.A. in Sociology at the University of Pennsylvania, and her M.S. and Ph.D. in Public Policy and Planning from Rutgers University.
 Her doctoral research focused on Campus-Community Partnerships and was funded through the U.S. Department of Housing and Urban Development.
 From 2009-2014, Dr. Altman served as Director of MCC’s Democracy House Center for Civic Engagement.
 She currently serves as Co-Director of Service-Learning at the college.
 Her teaching focus includes Social Problems, Social Stratification and Inequality.